apache/flink/docs/dev/windows.md

 When a trigger fires, it can either `FIRE` or `FIRE_AND_PURGE`.
 While `FIRE` keeps the contents of the window, `FIRE_AND_PURGE` removes its content.
 By default, the pre-implemented triggers simply `FIRE` without purging the window state.

-<span class="label label-danger">Attention</span> Purging will simply remove the contents of the window and will leave any eventual meta-information about the window and any trigger state intact.
+<span class="label label-danger">Attention</span> Purging will simply remove the contents of the window and will leave any potential meta-information about the window and any trigger state intact.

 ### Default Triggers of WindowAssigners